erikseulean/SoftwareArchitectureLondon/README.md

 Where to inject latency ?
 - make sure you control the blast radius so you dont affect too many clients.

+### Architecting for Data driven reliability
+- 1956 J von Neumann
+- 1986 J Gray - Why do computers stop and what can be done about it ?
+- Velocity (engineering, proactive, change) and Reliability (support, reactive, preserve)
+- 1883 - in order to have reliability you need to measure reliability There are not many tricks in the book:
+- redundant resource (extra disk)
+- degraded results (tradeoff)
+- retry transient failures (trade latency)
+Everytime you improve reliability you increase complexity.

+1. Research (what are the numbers)
+2. Calculate - the %
+3. Design

+Aiming for 100% is not intelectually a righurous objective.

+- 2001 E. Brewer Lessons from Giant Scale Services
+- 2009 L Barroso, U Holzle - The datacenter as a computer

+- Now - we're trying to break the system to stop it breaking.
+- you have to measure something to be scientific about it
+- Can we iterate towards reliable architecture ?

+##### Measuring reliability
+- reliability doesn't necessarily relate to business goals
+- not everything that you measure makes sense
+- make sure that you are improving based on the correct metrics
+- cut down measurements that don't matter

+Things to do:
+1. focus on the user
+2. keep it simple
+3. mean it - actually use it
+4. be honest